noirb/SIGViewer/README.md

 Everything should be put at C:\SIGVerse
 C:\SIGVerse\lib     : Target folder of libraries such as SIGService. *dll is desirable, *lib should be avoided.
 C:\SIGVerse\include : A folder which has header file for building libraries and plugins.
 Mainly used by users.
-C:\SIGVerse\src     : Source codes which are required to build plugins, but should not be distributed by installer and GitHub.
+C:\SIGVerse\ext     : Source codes which are required to build plugins, but should not be distributed by installer and GitHub.
 Of course, we never put files, kept by the above three folders, to GitHub.

 The following folders should be used to build SIGVerse application on Windows.